ponkrshnan/JS_BNNs/README.txt

 Datasets:

-The experiments in the paper are conducted on two datasets:
+The experiments in the paper conducted on two classification datasets are presented here:

 1) CIFAR-10 dataset: This can be downloaded from the source at (https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz).
 Extract the data after download.